aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 - `kubectlSecurityGroupId` - the ID of an EC2 security group that is allowed connections to the cluster's control security group.
-- `kubectlPrivateSubnetId` - a list of private VPC subnets IDs that will be used to access the Kubernetes endpoint.
+- `kubectlPrivateSubnetIds` - a list of private VPC subnets IDs that will be used to access the Kubernetes endpoint.

 ### AWS IAM Mapping